 The lift's double-door faces us, the left double-door is Merkelbach L3 enclave.
 The right opening accesses the door of Hartcamp L3 enclave and the upper bridge to Bilderdijk.

-DACOSTAKADE L3: CENTRE STAIR L3 LANDING
+DACOSTAKADE L3: CENTRE STAIR/LIFT LANDING

 (pic 18-4-2008 / to N)